pathogen-nz/site/content/index.md

 <div class="col-lg-7 col-md-12 offset-lg-2 fade-oc" markdown=1>
 Hi there.

-This is a work in progress to create a freesewing website that combines the static content (documentation, blog posts, and so on) with its dynamic features (login, models, patterns) in line with our [frontend design ideas](blog/frontend-design-ideas/).
+This is a work in progress to create a freesewing website that combines:

+- static content: documentation, blog posts, and so on
+- dynamic content: login, models, patterns

+It's an attempt to implement our [frontend design ideas](blog/frontend-design-ideas/).

 ## What's working